-All holders of corporate credit cards are in a position of trust in regard to regarding the use of public funds and improper use of that trust may render the cardholder liable to disciplinary /legal action / criminal prosecution.
+All holders of corporate credit cards are in a position of trust regarding the use of public funds and improper use of that trust may render the cardholder liable to disciplinary /legal action / criminal prosecution.
 Improper use includes misuse and/or fraudulent use.